otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-and-c#_.md

 }
 ```

+### Do-While Loops

-- `do-while` loops: These loops are similar to while loops, but the code inside the loop is guaranteed to be executed at least once.
-The basic syntax of a `do-while` loop is:
+`do-while` loops are similar to while loops, but the code is guaranteed to execute at least once:

 ```cs
 do